Lufthansa braces for battle with budget rivals in home market

 Rival Air France-KLM (AIRF.PA) is also struggling to agree with pilots on a way to bring down costs.

-Despite the pressure, Lufthansa confirmed its forecast for adjusted earnings before interest and tax of over 1.5 billion euros ($1.7 billion) this year, excluding the effects of strikes.
+Despite the pressure, Lufthansa confirmed its forecast for adjusted earnings before interest and tax of over 1.5 billion euros (1.08 billion pounds) this year, excluding the effects of strikes.

 That helped boost its shares to a two-month high in early trade, before they pared gains to trade up 0.5 percent at 0920 GMT.